lmlepin9/DM-CNN/README.md

-# DM-CNN: Dark Matter Classifier based on the MPID CNN
+# DM-CNN: Dark Matter - Liquid Argon Interaction Classifier

-Convolutional neural network aimed to discriminate dark matter (dark trident scattering) from neutrino interactions and from cosmic-ray muons.
-DM-CNN repurposes the MPID architecture to train a binary classifier.
+Convolutional neural network aimed to discriminate dark matter interactions with liquid argon (dark trident scattering) from neutrino interactions and from cosmic-ray muons.
+DM-CNN repurposes the MPID package to train a binary classifier.
 Analogously to MPID, this network receives 512x512 LArTPC images.
 The CNN returns the probability of the image containing either a dark trident interaction or a background interaction.